31 Things You Should Do Right Now to Avoid High Blood Pressure

 The caffeine that gives coffee, energy drinks, tea, and other foods and drinks their kick can raise blood pressure levels for a brief period of time, Dr. Heller says.
 “There have also been studies showing these products can improve blood pressure in some people,” he says.
 If you have high blood pressure or are concerned about how caffeine affects you, ask your doctor how much you can safely consume each day.
 (And remember, a cup is just 8 oz—far less than the supersized servings we get at Starbucks and other coffee shops.)
 Here’s what happens to your body when you drink coffee every day.

+You may be wondering: Can stress cause high blood pressure?
 Stress—and our inability to cope with it—makes everything worse, and high blood pressure is no exception.
 Carving out some “you time” can help boost mental and physical health.
 “In mindfulness meditation, you put your focus and awareness on your breath, and become the observer of your thoughts rather than a reactor,” explains Venice, CA-based Mindfulness Meditation teacher Ora Nadrich.”By doing this, you allow for your thoughts to come in and out of your mind with acceptance and non-reactivity.
 This lowers your stress levels, which has a direct effect on lowering your blood pressure.”
 Free Apps like Insight Timer and Aura can help you get into the mindfulness groove.
-You’ll want to take a look at these 37 stress management tips to find some calm in your life.
+You’ll want to take a look at these stress management tips to find some calm in your life.

 Transcendental mediation (TM for short) is a form of meditation reportedly practiced by Jennifer Aniston, Ellen DeGeneres, Howard Stern among other A-list celebs.
 TM may do more than improve mental clarity, this age-old practice may also confer a reduction in blood pressure levels.
 One study found that meditators showed a significant drop in blood pressure and had nearly 50 percent lower rates of heart attack, stroke and dying than their counterparts who did not meditate.
 This method requires training by a certified teacher, which can cost up to $1,500, although sliding scales are available.